How Much Will Sea Level Rise?

 In fact, it’s projected to rise at even greater rate this century.
 Let’s take a look at some of these global projections.

 Since 1850, global mean sea level has been steadily rising.
 In the chart below, the red line represents sea levels from observed tide gauge data.
 After the year 2000, sea level rise is projected to spike.

 The purple, blue, and orange areas show sea-level rise projections.
 But it has three levels of increase because of its uncertainty after 2050.
 These climate models are derived from the Intergovernmental Panel on Climate Change (IPCC, 2007)

 How will glacier melt contribute to sea level rise

 Earth holds about 326 million trillion gallons (326,000,000,000,000,000,000 gallons) of water.
 About 6,846,000,000,000,000,000 gallons (2.1%) of Earth’s water is in glaciers.

 Glaciers are the second largest reservoir of water with most of them in Greenland and Antarctica.
 Currently, glaciers store about 24,060,000 cubic kilometers of water.

 Glaciers fluctuate in water availability the most with ice ages and global warming.
 As temperatures surge, sea levels rise with it.
 This is because melting ice sheets and glaciers add to Earth’s total water volume.

-The future of sea level rise
+What is the future of sea level rise?

 Scientists estimate sea level will rise 32 to 68 inches by 2100.
 This rise in sea levels could swallow parts of coastal cities like Shanghai, Olympia and New York.